PrettyLittleThing: Controversy

 On November 26, 2021, PrettyLittleThing launched 'Pink Friday' (which was a play on Black Friday), where the fast-fashion brand discounted merchandise up to 100% off.
 This sale caused a controversy with many sustainable shoppers and activists, who pointed out the poor wages of workers and large amounts of waste that PrettyLittleThing contributes to landfills in Africa.
 This resulted in the critics who questioned the brand's actions over social media being blocked by Umar Kamani.

+In 2023, PrettyLittleThing was criticised for its "inappropriate" outfits offered to Muslim shoppers celebrating the end of Ramadan.